How to appeal your Kaiser Permanente out-of-network emergency denial

 Appeal levels: Internal grievance / appeal, then state external review (e.g. DMHC IMR in California).
 Medicare Advantage follows the federal 5-level ladder: plan → IRE (MAXIMUS) → ALJ → Council → federal court.

-Timing: 180 days from denial for internal appeal in most commercial plans; 60 days between each level for Medicare Advantage.
+Carrier timing: 180 days from denial for internal appeal in most commercial plans; 60 days between each level for Medicare Advantage.
 Expedited urgent decisions within 72 hours.

 What we know about Kaiser Permanente: We coordinate Kaiser appeals through the member-services grievance system while preserving the IMR / external-review pathway.
 Documenting the closed-network constraint is often the unlock on out-of-plan-referral cases.